Enforcement and Compliance, International Trade Administration, Department of Commerce.

 On June 28, 2019, pursuant to 19 CFR 351.218(d)(3)(i), the domestic interested parties filed a timely and adequate substantive response.

-On July 5, 2019, Primus Pipe expressed its support for the substantive response filed by the domestic interested parties and incorporated them by reference.
+On July 5, 2019, Primus Pipe stated its support for the substantive response filed by the domestic interested parties.

 Scope of the Order